paulokuriki/api_for_rads/README.md

 ## Bonus

-Do you know it is super easy to run inferences in a Google Spreadsheet?
-Check it out in the link below
+Did you know it is super easy to run inferences from a Google Sheet?
+Check it out:

 https://docs.google.com/spreadsheets/d/1nXk43KCqdozGnKklcs_C-knNhaMhDiwuSZOpqbFTRDA/edit?usp=sharing